Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Bonn Minster

-Bonn Minster was built in the 11th century making it one of the oldest churches in Germany.
+Bonn Minster was built in the 11th century, making it one of the oldest churches in Germany.
 It was constructed over other church and temple ruins from the Roman era.
-The church is a mix of Gothic and Romanesque architectural design and inside you will find Baroque decoration.
-It is a pretty church but, I will say that after a while visiting churches and museums become tedious since Germany and the rest of Europe has so many.
+The church is a mix of Gothic and Romanesque architectural design, and inside you will find baroque decoration.
+It is a pretty church, but I will say that after a while, visiting churches and museums becomes tedious since Germany and the rest of Europe have so many.

 Bonn Minster